 Many neuroprotective agents have been developed that are successful in treating spinal cord injury (SCI) in animal models, but clinical trials have been disappointing.
-Neurologist Aysha Akhtar has described three major reasons for this failure: "differences in injury type between laboratory-induced SCI and clinical SCI, difficulties in interpreting functional outcome in animals, and inter-species and interstrain differences in pathophysiology of SCI".
-In their systematic review of the use of animal models to study nerve regeneration in tissue-engineered scaffolds, Angius and colleagues noted, "The large majority of biomaterials used in animal models have not progressed for approval to be tested in clinical trials in spite of the almost uniform benefit described in the experimental papers."
-The authors lamented the low quality of described animal experiments, in that necessary detail and rationale had been omitted, making it difficult to compare data.
+Neurologist Aysha Akhtar has described three major reasons for this failure: "differences in injury type between laboratory-induced SCI and clinical SCI, difficulties

 For example, methylprednisolone, a routinely used treatment for acute SCI, has generated inconsistent results in animal models.
 A systematic review examining 62 studies of the drug on a wide variety of species, from rodents to monkeys, found that 34 per cent of the studies reported beneficial results, 58 per cent no effect, and 8 per cent mixed findings.
 He results were inconsistent both among and within species, even within strains.
 Furthermore, the variability in results remained even when many of the study design and procedure variables were controlled.
 The authors pointed out numerous intrinsic differences between, and limitations of, each species/model and suggested that as a result of these immutable inter- and intra-species differences, no human-relevant animal model can be developed.
 They concluded that the "research emphasis should be on the development and use of validated human-based methods".
-Ps.
+Proceedings of the second species of the second sp